blockful-io/erc165-example/README.md

 ## Contributing

-Please help better the ecosystem by submitting issues, pull requests or contacting to pitch an idea.
+Please help better the ecosystem by submitting issues, pull requests, or contacting to pitch an idea.

 ## Links